captioning/captioning/README.md

 # Usage

-Examples and snippets on the [wiki](https://github.com/captioning/captioning/wiki).
+Examples and snippets in the [wiki](https://github.com/captioning/captioning/wiki).